Electric shock in dogs

 Specialist referral centres may also be able to offer CT-scans or MRI-scans to better visualise damage to the skin, lungs and brain; this is usually reserved for severe cases after initial stabilisation.

-What will treatment involve?
+What does treatment of an electrocuted dog involve?

 Your vet may wish to give your dog intravenous fluids by putting your dog on a drip; this maintains blood pressure while the body is in a state of shock.
 Large burns can cause loss of large amounts of fluid and protein, so a drip can help to restore protein and/or fluid losses.
 If a very large area of skin has been affected, your vet may suggest skin grafts or other surgical techniques to speed up healing.
 Dogs with burns will receive strong pain relief to keep them comfortable and antibiotics to prevent infection while the skin is healing.